younnes-chebli/fairhouse/README.md

 ![Completed application - one column search results, second column search details](9yB5AM9sBgVwfTR.png)

 TODO
-* Refactor the data into an Angular Service
 * Add a route for the details page
 * Use Angular HTTP to retrieve the data